Russell-Waterhouse/blog/content/post/pdf_part1.md

 Object 4 is the null object, so this page's contents are null.

 And with that, we've read the entire PDF.

+I hope this was enough of a peek behind the curtain of what a PDF is to remove some of the mystery about them.

+If you ever need to work with them as a programmer, you'll now have an idea of what's going on behind the scenes.